Mako-L/Anime.js/README.md

 ```
 Anime.js is a JavaScript animation library that allows you to animate elements on a website.
 It is lightweight and works with CSS, SVG, DOM attributes, and JavaScript Objects.
 It uses a declarative syntax to specify the animations, making it easy to use and understand.
 It also has a wide range of built-in easing functions and support for keyframe animations.
 It was created by Julian Garnier and it's open-source under the MIT license.
 ```
 It is often used for creating complex and subtle animations on a website.
-Some of the key features of anime.js include: support for various types of animations, like `SVG` or `DOM` attributes; wide range of easing functions to control the animation `speed`; `keyframe animations` for creating complex, multi-step animations; and a `small file size`, which can help with website performance.
+Some of the key features of anime.js include: support for various types of animations, like `SVG` or `DOM` attributes; wide range of easing functions to control the animation `speed`; `keyframe animations` for creating complex, `multi-step animations`; and a `small file size`, which can help with website performance.
 ```
 Researching the Anime.js library is important for frontend developers because it allows them to create complex and subtle animations on a website with ease.
 ```